Merriman Howard (Jefferson County)

 Died: November 11, 1904 in Washington, D. C.

-Name often appears as Merriman.
-Also served as sheriff and justice of the peace.
+Howard served as sheriff and justice of the peace in Jefferson County.
 His son, Michael, was sent to West Point in 1870 as one of the first Black cadets, but he did not pass the entrance exam.
 In January of 1877, Howard testified about the denial of election franchise in Mississippi.

 Fearing for his safety, Howard relocated to Washington, D.C., and was appointed to be a messenger in the Treasury Department in 1877.
-He lost his position in 1886 after a Mississippi Democrat, Rep. Barksdale, requested his removal.
+He lost his position in 1886 after a Mississippi politician, Rep. Barksdale, requested his removal.
 Howard and wife Elvira are listed on the 1880 and 1900 census, as well as city directories, in Washington, D. C. He died there in 1904, followed by Elvira in 1907; both are recorded in the “District of Columbia Deaths, 1874-1961” database.
+Howard’s descendants through his son, Michael, are well documented in later records, especially in Jefferson County and in Chicago.

 Click here to read extensive passages about Merriman Howard, his mother, and his son from the WPA history of Jefferson County.